OffchainLabs/community-helm-charts/charts/nitro/README.md

 `node.transaction-streamer.execute-message-loop-delay` | duration                                          delay when polling calls to execute messages | `100ms`
 `node.transaction-streamer.max-broadcaster-queue-size` | int                                               maximum cache of pending broadcaster messages | `50000`
 `node.transaction-streamer.max-reorg-resequence-depth` | int                                               maximum number of messages to attempt to resequence on reorg (0 = never resequence, -1 = always resequence) | `1024`
-`node.transaction-streamer.track-block-metadata-from` | uint                                               this is the block number starting from which blockmetadata is being tracked in the local disk and is being published to the feed.
-This is also the starting position for bulk syncing of missing blockmetadata.
-Setting to zero (default value) disables this | None
+`node.transaction-streamer.sync-till-block` | uint                                                         node will not sync past this block | None
+`node.transaction-streamer.track-block-metadata-from` | uint                                               block number to start saving blockmetadata, 0 to disable | None
 `parent-chain.blob-client.authorization` | string                                                          Value to send with the HTTP Authorization: header for Beacon REST requests, must include both scheme and scheme parameters | None
 `parent-chain.blob-client.beacon-url` | string                                                             Beacon Chain RPC URL to use for fetching blobs (normally on port 3500) | None
 `parent-chain.blob-client.blob-directory` | string                                                         Full path of the directory to save fetched blobs | None